About Vicki Keith

 Vicki Keith was described as an unlikely athlete, not apt to succeed in any sport.
 In school she was last to be picked for teams.
 No matter how this made her feel, she refused to accept the negative comments made about her abilities.

-Today, she is the most successful marathon swimmer in the history of the sport, holding an unprecedented sixteen world records.
-Constantly surpassing the records of other swimmers as well as previous records of her own, Vicki has become, to many, the face of marathon swimming both here in Canada and around the world.
-Her most regognised accomplishments include becoming the first person to swim across all five Great Lakes in 1988 and for being the only person to complete the 104 km double crossing of Lake Ontario.
+Today, she is one of the most successful marathon swimmers in the history of the sport, holding 18 world records.
+Constantly surpassing the records of other swimmers as well as previous records of her own, Vicki became, to many, the face of marathon swimming in Canada.
+Her most recognised accomplishments include becoming the first person to swim across all five Great Lakes in 1988 and for being the only person to complete the 104 km double crossing of Lake Ontario.

 After her marathon swimming career, Vicki took on a new challenge – coaching competitive swimming to a team of athletes with physical disabilities.
-While coaching at Variety Village, 16 years ago, Vicki found that swimmers with physical disabilities were invited to participate in only 3 meets a year…all of them for disabled athletes only.
+While coaching at Variety Village, in the early 90’s, Vicki found that swimmers with physical disabilities were invited to participate in only 3 meets a year…all of them for disabled athletes only.
 She immediately started pushing the boundaries, by getting the team invited to able-bodied meets.
 Although there were some initial difficulties, the swimmers quickly became accepted and welcomed as equals at able-bodied meets.
 This pattern was continued by the Provincial and National bodies to the point that swimming is now the most integrated sport in Canada.

-Vicki’s dream has always been to make a difference in other peoples lives, so, in 2005, when the need for new opportunities for children with disabilites in Kingston, Ontario became apparent, Vicki came out of swimming retirement, and spent 63 hours and 40 minutes in Lake Ontario, completing 80.2 kilometres butterfly, setting 2 world records and raising over $200,000 for the Kingston Family YMCA This brought her lifetime fundraising total to over one million dollars.
+Vicki’s dream has always been to make a difference in other people’s lives.
+In 2005, when the need for new opportunities for children with disabilities in Kingston, Ontario became apparent, Vicki came out of swimming retirement, and spent 63 hours and 40 minutes in Lake Ontario, completing 80.2 kilometres butterfly, setting 2 world records and raising over $260,000 for the YMCA of Kingston.
+This brought her lifetime fundraising total to over one million dollars.

-Vicki has been appointed as a member of the Order of Canada, in recognition of her outstanding achievements and service.
+Vicki has been appointed as a member of the Order of Canada and has earned an honourary doctorate from Queen’s University in recognition of her outstanding achievements and service.
 In 1996 she was inducted into the Terry Fox Hall of Fame, and in 1998 she had her most famous arrival and departure point renamed after her.
 The headlands of the Leslie Street Spit in Toronto, are now called Vicki Keith Point.